MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/xbox-live-rest/uri/stringserver/uri-systemstringsvalidatepost.md

 Each result indicates whether the corresponding string is acceptable on Xbox LIVE, and contains the offending string if applicable.

 Identical strings will always give identical results.
-If you recieve a non-successful result, analyze the result and modify the string accordingly.
+If you receive a non-successful result, analyze the result and modify the string accordingly.